-There are two pathways for eligibility: traditional eligibility, under which a household must meet programspecific eligibility rules; and categorical eligibility, under which a household becomes automatically, or "categorically," eligible by being eligible for or receiving benefits from another low-income program.15
+There are two pathways for eligibility: traditional eligibility, under which a household must meet program-specific eligibility rules; and categorical eligibility, under which a household becomes automatically, or "categorically," eligible by being eligible for or receiving benefits from another low-income program15.

 Traditional eligibility uses income and asset tests to determine if a household qualifies.
-Households with a member over 60 or who is disabled must have a net monthly income at or below 100% of the federal poverty level (FPL) and have less than \$3,250 in liquid assets, such as cash on hand or anything that could be readily sold for cash.16
+Households with a member over 60 or who is disabled must have a net monthly income at or below 100% of the federal poverty level (FPL) and have less than \$3,500 in liquid assets, such as cash on hand or anything that could be readily sold for cash16.

-Households without an elderly or disabled member must not only meet the net income test, but also have a gross monthly income at or below 130% of the FPL17 and have less than \$2,250 in liquid assets, excluding the value of their home, any retirement or educational savings and a portion of a vehicle's value.18
+Households without an elderly or disabled member must not only meet the net income test, but also have a gross monthly income at or below 130% of the FPL17 and have less than \$2,250 in liquid assets, excluding the value of their home, any retirement or educational savings and a portion of a vehicle's value18.

-Categorical eligibility eliminates the requirement that households that have already met the financial eligibility rules for a different low-income program such as Supplemental Security Income (SSI)19 or Temporary Assistance for Needy Families (TANF)20 must also go through a separate eligibility determination for SNAP.21
+Categorical eligibility eliminates the requirement that households that have already met the financial eligibility rules for a different low-income program such as Supplemental Security Income (SSI)19 or Temporary Assistance for Needy Families (TANF)20 must also go through a separate eligibility determination for SNAP21.

-MONTHLY INCOME THRESHOLDS 100% of FPL \$2,092 All households must have net income below 100% FPL for a FAMILY OF FOUR Households without an elderly or disabled member must also have gross income below 130% FPL 130% of FPL \$2,720
+100% of FPL \$2,092 All households must have net income below 100% FPL

+Households without an elderly or disabled member must also have gross income below 130% FPL